 Galvalume steel is best for use in prefabricated metal wall panels and standing seam metal roof applications with concealed fasteners.

-We would not recommend using Galvalume panels with exposed-fastener steel roofing systems such as corrugated or ribbed steel roofs.
+We would not recommend using Galvalume panels with exposed fasteners like corrugated or ribbed steel roofs.

 Normally, Galvalume is offered in both bare and pre-coated (pre-painted) versions.
 Most residential-grade Galvalume metal roofing products – like galvanized steel – are coated with Kynar 500 or Hylar 5000 paint finishes.